OpenEvalProject/evals/manuscripts/elife-15833/v2/manuscript.md

 ## Abstract

-10.7554/eLife.15833.001 Epidermal barrier epithelia form a first line of defense against the environment, protecting animals against infection and repairing physical damage.
+Epidermal barrier epithelia form a first line of defense against the environment, protecting animals against infection and repairing physical damage.
 In C. elegans, death-associated protein kinase (DAPK-1) regulates epidermal morphogenesis, innate immunity and wound repair.
 Combining genetic suppressor screens and pharmacological tests, we find that DAPK-1 maintains epidermal tissue integrity through regulation of the microtubule (MT) cytoskeleton. dapk-1 epidermal phenotypes are suppressed by treatment with microtubule-destabilizing drugs and mimicked or enhanced by microtubule-stabilizing drugs.
-Loss of function in ptrn-1 , the C. elegans member of the Patronin/Nezha/CAMSAP family of MT minus-end binding proteins, suppresses dapk-1 epidermal and innate immunity phenotypes.
+Loss of function in ptrn-1, the C. elegans member of the Patronin/Nezha/CAMSAP family of MT minus-end binding proteins, suppresses dapk-1 epidermal and innate immunity phenotypes.
 Over-expression of the MT-binding CKK domain of PTRN-1 triggers epidermal and immunity defects resembling those of dapk-1 mutants, and PTRN-1 localization is regulated by DAPK-1.
 DAPK-1 and PTRN-1 physically interact in co-immunoprecipitation experiments, and DAPK-1 itself undergoes MT-dependent transport.
 Our results uncover an unexpected interdependence of DAPK-1 and the microtubule cytoskeleton in maintenance of epidermal integrity.
-DOI: http://dx.doi.org/10.7554/eLife.15833.001

 ## Introduction